Skip to main content

 What should I do if I was hit by someone who ran a school bus stop sign?

 If another driver passed a stopped school bus and hit you or your child, that driver violated N.C.
 Gen. Stat.
 20-217, which is a serious traffic offense.
 This is not a claim against the school system -- it is a standard car accident claim against the driver who illegally passed the bus.
 File a police report, document the scene, and pursue a claim against the driver's insurance.
-These violations carry significant fines and potential criminal charges.
+These violations carry significant fines and potential criminal charges including felony charges if anyone was injured.